pletzer/python-oop-novice/_episodes/03-inheritance.md

 > ## Not implemented
 >
-> If we anticipate a lot of subclasses may provide a particular
+> If we anticipate subclasses may provide a particular
-> method, but we can't or don't want to provide it on the superclass,
+> method, which cannot be implemented in the superclass,
 > we can add a stub method that raises `NotImplementedError` instead,
 > so that it becomes clear if an implementation has been
 > forgotten.
 For example, the `area` method of `Polygon` could be: